MISP/misp-rfc/misp-taxonomy-format/raw.md

 CERT-XLM:
 :   CERT-XLM Security Incident Classification.

+DFRLab-dichotomies-of-disinformation:
+:   DFRLab Dichotomies of Disinformation.

 DML:
 :   The Detection Maturity Level (DML) model is a capability maturity model for referencing ones maturity in detecting cyber attacks.
 It's designed for organizations who perform intel-driven detection and response and who put an emphasis on having a mature detection program.

+GrayZone:
+:   Gray Zone of Active defense includes all elements which lay between reactive defense elements and offensive operations.
+It does fill the gray spot between them.
+Taxo may be used for active defense planning or modeling.

 PAP:
 :   The Permissible Actions Protocol - or short: PAP - was designed to indicate how the received information can be used.